Donji Grad, Zemun: Characteristics

 Being the central part of the formerly separate town of Zemun, the major cultural, historical and administrative facilities of Zemun are located in the neighborhood of Donji Grad.

 The main street in Zemun, Glavna, passes through the middle of the neighborhood.
 Also, almost all of the squares of Zemun are either within or bordering Donji Grad: Karađorđev, Branka Radičevića, Masarikov, Senjski, JNA, Magistratski, Oslobođenja, Veliki, and Pobede.

 There are four churches: two Roman Catholic and two Serbian Orthodox (Saint Archangel Gabriel and Church of the Holy Virgin.
 Within the parochial complex of the Church of the Holy Virgin is the Saint Sava Home, built from 1907 to 1909 which is the only surviving work of architect Kosta Atanacković Stanišić.
 After World War II the building was nationalized from 1946 to 2007 when was returned to the Serbian Orthodox Church.
 Since April 2019, the building became a new seat of the Central Archives of the Serbian Orthodox Church.
 Formation of the archive itself began in 1831.
 The entire church complex is declared a cultural monument.

 Catholic Church of the Ascension of the Blessed Virgin Mary was built on Veliki Trg from 1785 to 1817 (when the belfry was added), with service being held since 1795.
 It has four bells, cast in Vienna, and donated by the Austrian emperor Francis II.
 Described as monumental sacral complex, the baroque-style church occupies the entire block between the Veliki Trg and Zmaj Jovina Street.
 The church yard hosts remains of the Church of Saint Wendelin, which was located in the present Prvomajska Street, but was demolished.
 It acquired its present appearance after the 1848 reconstruction in the Empire style, with baroque elements.
 It has seven stained glass windows, and altar paintings ensemble representing Virgin Mary's Ascension, painted by Emanuel Dite in 1894.
 The church has an organ (originally since 1735, modern since 1910) and a library (since 2003), and is the seat of Zemun's Parish, originally established in 1721 by the Capucins.
 In January 2023, the government declared it a cultural monument.

+At 21 Dubrovačka Street, a Sephardic synagogue was built in 1873.
+It was designed by Jozef Marks.
+The building was damaged in the Allied Easter bombing on 17 April 1944.
+After the war, Zemun's authorities deemed the building unrepairable and demolished it in November 1947.
+Residential building was later built on the location.
+A memorial plaque was placed on the building on 3 September 2023, commemorating 150 years since the construction of the synagogue, and 575 Zemun Jews who were taken to the Jasenovac concentration camp and murdered.
+Nearby, at 5 Rabina Alkalaja Street, still exist an Ashkenazi synagogue.